ManVeraM/Practica2_I.D.W.M./README.md

     Update the backend server address or domain name in app.js Run the project, with
       npx expo start
-    and press w
-    the page will automatically load
+    and press w, it will only run this way by some reason, if you run it via android all petitions will be denied the page will automatically load

 the user seed is in the model folder